Lisa Glauer is a socially engaged painter working in collaboration with art institutions and "Freie Szene" based in Berlin since 2002.

 So, after a moment of hesitation, she evidently decided to do what she was would use the skills she had: drawing on her extensive ballet training, she began dancing and leaping elegantly on the playing field.
 She is convinced this experience is directly related to her long term practice based artistic research into using human breastmilk as drawing and painting material.

 She studied Visual Art at State University of New York, Purchase (BFA), completing her graduate studies in Painting and Art History at Pratt Institute, New York (dual degree, MFA/MS).
 She then completed the postgraduate program Art in Context, at the University of the Arts, Berlin (MA), and defended her Dissertation, focussing on (human) milk as drawing material, and historic science fiction imagery from the GDR/FRG, in the practice based PhD Programm in Art and Design at Bauhaus-Universität, Weimar, with highest honors (summa cum laude).
-She is co-founder of the project space arttransponder in Berlin and was its artistic co-director until 2009. arttransponder focuses on participatory art at the interface to other disciplines.
+She is co-founder of the project space arttransponder in Berlin and was its artistic co-director until 2009. arttransponder focused on participatory art at the interface to other disciplines.

 Languages: bilingual German and English, fluent in French and Italian, basic Greek.